Cray-HPE/cray-site-init/hugo/content/commands/csi_config_load.md

 ---
-date: 2021-07-07T16:41:32-05:00
+date: 2024-06-06T09:39:24-05:00
 title: "csi config load"
 layout: default
 ---
 ## csi config load

-load a valid Shasta directory of configuration
+Load an existing Shasta configuration

 ### Synopsis

 Load a set of files that represent a Shasta system.
-	Often load is used with init which generates the files.
+	Often, 'load' is used with 'init', which generates the files.

 ```
 csi config load <path> [flags]